-To mark the launch of SPUN - Society for the Protection of Underground Networks, I'm releasing early the mycorrhizal fungi-related sections of my new film This Entangled Land, which features an interview I did with SPUN co-founder Prof. Toby Kiers about fungal networks in soil and my artwork on the subject.
-I've been gratefully drawing on Kiers Lab research for many years, particularly in relation to my project Producers-Parasites-Hosts 2012-2018 (see elsewhere on this site).
+To mark the launch of SPUN - Society for the Protection of Underground Networks, I'm releasing the mycorrhizal fungi-related sections of my new film This Entangled Land, which features an interview I did with co-founder of SPUN and mycorrhizal fungi expert, Prof. Toby Kiers, about fungal networks in soil.
+I'll be doing a live podcast session with Prof. Kiers on 30th September 2022 as part of the De Hortus Fungi Trail programme at Hortus Botanicus Amsterdam.
+The whole of This Entangled Land will be screened on Saturday, 1 October at RADIUS Center for Art and Ecology, Delft, where Prof. Toby will also give a talk on SPUN.
+I've been drawing on Kiers Lab research for many years, particularly in relation to my project Producers-Parasites-Hosts 2012-2018 (see elsewhere on this site).

 Mark That Maps Itself: On Roads That Lead Nowhere

 by Alena Alexandrova, based on her lecture about Annabel’s work and this exhibition in particular.

 ROAD – associated with horizontality, expansive, causes flattening.

 FOREST – a living network, vertical, and thick, creates its own climate.

 TREE TRUNK – its rings are a record of time, circular and layered, they become visible only when the tree is cut, at the moment of its death.

 FALLING – the change between vertical and horizontal states associated with becoming dead and motionless, but also with becoming transportable.

 STACKING – the piling up of different materials and commodities, which previously belonged to different contexts, in order to store and transport them.
 This results in a strange form of flattening.
 Flattening is an entropic process.

 FLOWING – mobility, resistance to containment, but also relating to leaking and flooding.